Fort Valley Normal and Industrial School. Records

 (1895-1939)

-Founded in 1895 by white and black community leaders, Fort Valley High and Industrial School was transferred to the control of the Episcopal Church in 1918 and was later renamed Fort Valley Normal and Industrial School (1932), which operated as a two-year junior college.
-In 1939, the school was transferred to the State of Georgia and combined with the State Teachers and Agricultural College to become Fort Valley College Center.
-It was made part of the state’s university system, but continued to receive the vast majority of its institutional appropriations from ACI through at least 1959.
-In 1949 the school was designated as Georgia’s land-grant institution for Black students.
+Founded in 1895 by white and black community leaders, Fort Valley High and Industrial School was transferred to the control of The Episcopal Church in 1918 and was later renamed Fort Valley Normal and Industrial School (Fort Valley, Georgia), which operated as a two-year junior college.
+In 1939 Fort Valley Normal and Industrial School and the State Teachers and Agricultural College were combined by the State of Georgia to become part of the state’s university system.

 Content and structure elements